EdddieN/machinon/documentation/rpi_setup.md

        #fastcgi_pass 127.0.0.1:9000;
    }
    ```
-3. Reload config (or start server):
+4. Disable the default config by deleting the "sites-enabled" symbolic link:
-`sudo service nginx restart`
+`sudo rm /etc/nginx/sites-enabled/default`
-or
+5. Reload nginx config:
 `sudo nginx -s reload`
-4. Copy the config forms PHP files and resources to the NGINX web pages directory, under a "config" subdirectory, and set permissions to allow NGINX to access the files and execute the .sh scripts.
+6. Copy the config forms PHP files and resources to the NGINX web pages directory, under a "config" subdirectory (typically `/var/www/html/config/`), and set file/directory permissions to allow NGINX `www-data` user to access the files and execute the .sh scripts.

 ### Proxying Domoticz content with NGINX
-NGINX can also proxy the web pages served by Domoticz or other automation servers, allowing HTTPS access on a different port if required.
-Set Domoticz to use a non-standard port such as 8080 (for HTTP) or 4443 (for HTTPS), and use the following NGINX conf file to redirect and proxy the requests.
+NGINX can also proxy the web pages served by Domoticz or other automation servers, allowing HTTPS access on the same port as the config pages if required.
+Set Domoticz to use a non-standard port such as 8080 (for HTTP) or 4443 (for HTTPS), and update the nginx-machinon.conf (created above) with the following content.
+Then reload the config as above.
 ```
 # Redirect all HTTP requests to HTTPS
 server {